jhfhngj/banan/README.md

-# 🍌 BANAN Packages Repo – MonkeyOS Edition 🐒
+# 🍌 Banan Packages Repo – MonkeyOS Edition 🐒

 Welcome to the official **Banan packages repository** for **MonkeyOS**!